Bambeptin/bambeptin/index.md

 # BEN 10 | CLOCKTOWER BREAKING!
 # Written and drawn by Bambeptin

-Updates every Monday and Thursday.
+Updates every Monday, Wednesday, and Friday, until it's done.

-900 followers on Twitter and CLOCKTOWER BREAKING! will update Monday, Wednesday, and Friday!
+Thanks for your support!

 {% include authorsocialmedia.html %}